Slogan vs. Motto: What Is the Difference

 What Is a Motto?

-They can serve as a guide for your brand both internally and externally.
-It shows employees and stakeholders how to operate in a manner that is consistent with your brand’s values, beliefs, and objectives.
+Mottos help businesses express what's important to them and how they want to run their enterprise.
+They serve as a guide for your brand both internally and externally, showing employees and stakeholders how to operate in a manner that is consistent with your brand's values, beliefs, and objectives.

 Serving as a moral and ethical compass, a motto can help you make business decisions and take actions that are aligned with your brand's mission and purpose.
 Additionally, a motto can communicate a company's commitment to ethical and responsible business practices to customers, stakeholders, and the wider public